-Ducati at the Pikes Peak
+The Ducati Multistrada at Pikes Peak

 Back in 2008, Ducati made their debut at the Pikes Peak Hill Climb event in Colorado, America.
-They’ve racked up six victories since then and held the all-time course record between 2012 and 2017.
+They’ve racked up many victories since then and held the all-time course record between 2012 and 2017.

 In recognition of this history, Ducati launched the Multistrada 1200 Pikes Peak in 2012 with a Termignoni exhaust and an array of carbon parts.
 The Multistrada 1260 has its own Pikes Peak spec version and Ducati headed back to the race with it in 2018 having lost their crown to KTM.

-What are the Multistrada’s competitors?
+What are the Ducati Multistrada’s rivals?

 The Multistrada’s long history and adaptive nature means that there is a plethora of alternatives and rivals to consider.
 It’s impossible to discuss adventure motorcycles without mentioning the ubiquitous BMW GS family.